ddev/ddev/docs/content/developers/remote-config.md

 # Remote Config

-DDEV supports to download a remote config from the `ddev/remote-config` Github repository.
-At the moment the remote config contains messages which will be shown to the user see next chapter but can also be easily enhanced in the future with more information and configuration.
+DDEV supports downloading a remote config from the [`ddev/remote-config`](https://github.com/ddev/remote-config) GitHub repository with messages that will be shown to the user.
+This feature could be enhanced later with more information and configuration.

 Here is an example of a `remote-config.jsonc` file: